oit-ipbl/image_processing/advanced/holistic.md

   Get information and display about holistic landmarks.
   - Execute "vscode.bat" file, and open the VSCode.
   - Make a python file `myholistic.py`.
-  - Type the following template.
+  - Type the following sample code.
 It's OK copy and paste.

 ### Sample code
 ```python